 This term gets thrown around out of context quite often, and it also gets applied to to things that cannot themselves be statistically significant (like a survey).
 Here are the most common sources of confusion:

 - A survey can’t be “statistically significant,” nor can a certain number of responses.
 Only a test statistic (e.g., a calculated statistical quantity) can be statistically significant.

-- Researchers aren’t asking about the significance of the results in the context of their objectives.
-This should be their main focus.
+- Researchers’ main focus should be finding out about the significance of the survey results in the context of their objectives.

-Practical significance: A calculated difference is practically significant if the actual difference it is estimating will affect a decision to be made.
-(Should we focus more marketing dollars on women than we do on men?)
+A calculated difference is practically significant if the actual difference it is estimating will affect a decision to be made.

-A difference of 30% (65% for women minus 35% for men) may be practically significant (i.e., warrant a decision to focus more dollars on the women’s market) but if the difference isn’t statistically significant (that depends on sample size) then you can’t be sure the difference you see (30%) is real, so you either need to get more data or treat the two groups as the same.
+A difference of 30% (65% for women minus 35% for men) may be practically significant (i.e., warrant a decision to focus more dollars on the women’s market), but if the difference isn’t statistically significant (that depends on sample size) then you can’t be sure the difference you see (30%) is real.

-So, how “statistically significant” is your survey data and is that the right question?
+So, how “statistically significant” is your survey data, and is that even the right question to ask?